juano2310/SuperCANBus/docs/GETTING_STARTED.md

    - Serial Monitor output
    - What you expected vs. what happened

-Happy CAN MQTT networking! 🚀
+Happy CAN pub/sub networking! 🚀